-At our Columbus app development agency, we believe in keeping things simple and data-driven, especially when it comes to app maintenance.
-While the technical backend of software can get complex, the product management side doesn’t have to be.
-So, if you’re the product manager, this guide will help you keep your app running smoothly with a clear, common sense approach.
+As a Columbus app development agency, we believe in keeping things simple, especially when it comes to app maintenance.
+While the technical details of software can get complex, the product management side doesn’t have to be.
+So, if you’re a product manager, this guide is for helping keep your app running smoothly using a clear, common sense approach.

 In-House vs. Outsourced Maintenance

-First off, let’s look at your two options for maintaining an app:
+First off, let’s look at two options for maintaining your app:

-- Using your internal development team (if they aren’t busy)
+- Using an internal development team (if they aren’t busy)

 - Hiring an external software development agency (like Uplancer Agency)